aistomin/aistomin.github.io/_posts/2016-09-09-sdkman-linux.markdown

 date:   2016-09-09 12:00:01 +0100
 categories: programming sdkman ubuntu linux grails groovy
 ---
 Hi there!
-I hope you’re doing well :) Summer is gone but it’s nice autumn and time for new fights with wins and loses :)
+I hope you’re doing well :) Let's talk how to install SDKMAN on Linux system with several users.

 Some time ago I faced the problem: I needed Grails to be shared between different users on our server.
-Surprisingly I found that [SDKMAN](http://sdkman.io/install.html) installation doesn’t allow it out of the box.
+Surprisingly I found that default [SDKMAN installation](http://sdkman.io/install.html) doesn't allow it out of the box.
 The problem is that everything is installed in home directory of current user.
 For example, I install SDKMAN as root user on my server.
 SDK is installed to ```/root/.sdkman/```.
 After installation is finished you will see the text like: